Gilnaa/RepoSync/README.md

 RepoSync
 ========
-RepoSync is a script that works with APT-MIRROR to create a delta file of updates.
+RepoSync is a script that works with apt-mirror to create a delta file of updates.

-The primary usage is to update offline ubuntu repositories.
+The primary usage is to update offline Ubuntu repositories.
 The best way to use this software is to create a daily or weekly cron job to create the delta directories automatically.

 #####TODO: